Sato-Tate groups of some weight 3 motives: Modular forms and Hecke characters

-where $\eta(n)=0$ for $n$ not coprime to $N(\gM)$.
-Moreover, $f_\psi$ is new at this level if and only if $\gM$ is the conductor of $\psi$.
-If $\chi_K$ is the Dirichlet character associated to~$K$, then by construction we have $b_n=\chi_K(n)b_n$, thus the modular form $f_\psi$ has CM by $\chi_K$ (we also say that $f_\psi$ has CM by $K$).
+and $\eta(n)=0$, otherwise.
+Moreover, $f_\psi$ is new at this level if and only if $\gM$ is the conductor of $\psi$ and, by construction, we have $b_n=\chi_K(n)b_n$.
+Thus the modular form $f_\psi$ has CM by $\chi_K$ (we also say that $f_\psi$ has CM by $K$).
 It follows from results of Ribet that every CM newform in $S_k(\Gamma_1(N))$ arises in this way; see Proposition~4.4 and Theorem 4.5 in \cite{Ri77}.

 In this article we only consider newforms with rational coefficients.
 The following result describes the nebentypus in this case. \begin{proposition}[\cite{Sc06}, Cor.
 II.1.2] Let $f\in S_k(\Gamma_1(N))$ be a newform with real coefficients. \begin{enumerate}[i)] \item If $k$ is even then the nebentypus $\varepsilon$ is trivial. \item If $k$ is odd then the nebentypus $\varepsilon$ is quadratic and $f$ has CM by $\varepsilon$. \end{enumerate} \end{proposition}